docjyJ/aio-stalwart/README.md

 > [!IMPORTANT]
 > This image overrides the configuration of Stalwart on every start.
+> You can find the list of all managed settings in the [Managed Settings](#managed-settings) section.
-> This prevents you from making changes that break links with Nextcloud and the Caddy Community Container.
+> The managed settings prevent breaking links with Nextcloud and the Caddy community container.

 See the [Stalwart FAQ](https://stalw.art/docs/faq) for all possibilities.